Bububooo3/pancake-maker-code/INFO.md

 > **There is no diagram that describes exactly the structure of the circuit.
 Even the one in this repository has been slightly revised in real-time during prototyping.
 If you're trying to replicate this project, you should be aware of this and feel free to reach out if you need to.**

 <hr>

-  Right now, I do mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
-We work together on a lot of stuff, too.
+  I did mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
+We worked together on a lot of stuff, too.

-  I'll get a final product picture up by May, probably.
 <hr>
 <h3>Power Diagram</h3>